Ethosuximide

 Here are some things to know when you're taking ethosuximide.
 Other things may be important as well, so ask your healthcare provider what you should know about.

-• Avoid drinking alcohol while you are taking ethosuximide.
+• Alcohol: Avoid drinking alcohol while you're taking ethosuximide.
 Alcohol can increase your chance of side effects such as drowsiness.

-• Tell all your healthcare providers that you are taking ethosuximide.
+• Tell all your healthcare providers that you're taking ethosuximide.
 This includes your doctors, nurses, pharmacists and dentists.

-• Ethosuximide can interact with other medicines.
-Tell your doctor or pharmacist about all medicines you are taking including over the counter medicines, herbal and complementary medicines or recreational drugs.
+• Other medicines: Ethosuximide can interact with other medicines.
+Tell your doctor or pharmacist about all medicines you're taking including over the counter medicines, herbal and complementary medicines or recreational drugs.

 Like all medicines, ethosuximide can cause side effects, although not everyone gets them.
-Often side effects go away once your body gets used to the new medicine.
+Often side effects improve as your body gets used to the new medicine.

 • Feeling sick (nausea)